gatsbyjs/gatsby/docs/blog/2019-11-19-gatsby-brings-speed-to-mediacurrent-com/index.md

   - case-studies
 ---

 Back in 2016 we were planning the latest [Mediacurrent.com](https://www.mediacurrent.com) site redesign and were intrigued by the decoupled approach which was gaining popularity in the Drupal community.
 We liked the idea of breaking apart the front-end and backend so that we could have more flexibility in how we executed redesigns (i.e. redesigns would not be tied to the Drupal upgrade lifecycle).

-As you’ll discover, our journey to decoupling Drupal began with Jekyll and now pivots to Gatsby.
-We believe that Gatsby is a superior solution that can work for many organizations looking to leverage a fast, secure React-based front-end for their website.
-Come along on our journey to find out how we did it.
+We started this journey with Jekyll, but quickly switched to Gatsby.
+We're excited to have found the organizational agility we were looking for and now believe that Gatsby is a superior solution that can work for many organizations looking to leverage a fast, secure React-based front-end for their website.

 ## Finding a Front End Framework